foundriesio/docs/source/reference-manual/security/secure-boot-imx.rst

 Our implementation
 ------------------
-Foundries.io LMP uses U-Boot as the bootloader with SPL being its first stage loader.
+Foundries.io LmP uses U-Boot as the bootloader with SPL being its first stage loader.
 Our secure boot implementation will put the IC in a secure state accepting only signed SPL firmware.

 SPL then boots the trusted execution environment - OP-TEE - where we run an 'early' trusted application, fiovb - Foundries.io verified Boot.
 This trusted application provides secure access to the Replay Protected Memory Block partition in MMC which is used to store keys, firmware and rollback information.